 You can install multiple packages at once, separated by a space:

-If your requested package requires additional dependencies, these will be printed to standard out and you will be asked to confirm the procedure.
+If your requested package requires additional dependencies, these will be printed to standard output and you will be asked to confirm the procedure.
 It will look something like this:

 As you can see, even though our install target was the